davidfetter/elephant-worker/README.md

 Warning
 ===========

-This process is not finished and is still in the development/experimental stage (so to say, very early alpha).
+This program is not finished and is still in the development/experimental stage (early alpha).
 Do not use it in production without careful evaluation.
 We, of course, accept bug reports and patches.

 Introduction
 ============